MicrosoftDocs/win32/desktop-src/medfound/asf-file-structure.md

 The ASF Data Object contains all of the media data for the ASF file.
 This object is mandatory and must follow the ASF Header Object.

 The Data Object is divided into data *packets*.
 Each packet contains data for one or several streams in the file.
-A data packet contains a data packet header that provides packet parsing information, followed by the payload data—the actual digital media data.
+A data packet contains a data packet header that provides packet parsing information, followed by the payload data the actual digital media data.
 All of the data packets have a presentation time associated with it and are arranged in the order received.

 Information about the contents of the Data Object, such as the packet size and packet count, is stored in the Header Object.